powerhousepro69/videoinfox/readme.md

-# Videoinfox v5.7.17
+# Videoinfox v5.8.00

 ### *Where video download and play is a clipboard copy away . . .*

-#### NEXT FEATURE: &nbsp; A Download Queue for Browse.
+#### NEW: &nbsp; A Download Queue for Browse.
 Add videos to the queue from any of the URL Playlists.

 ![Videoinfox HOME](https://github.com/powerhousepro69/videoinfox/blob/main/screenshots/HOME.png)